Editorial Note: We earn a commission from partner links on Venture Harbour. Commissions do not affect our writers’ opinions or evaluations.

 • Advanced open and click reports

-If Sendinblue is your only email marketing platform (we also use ActiveCampaign) then it’s worth investing in these additional reporting tools.
-The heatmaps will give you a better idea of how effective your email designs are proving to be and the open and click reports tell you how compelling your email headlines and content are.
+If Brevo is your only email marketing platform (I also use ActiveCampaign) then it’s worth investing in at least the Standard plan for these reporting tools.
+The heatmaps give you a better idea of how effective your email designs are and the advanced open and click reports tell you how compelling your subject lines and content actually are.

 Marketing Automation